andimarek/writings_review/mobx_redux_confusion/README.md

 Redux is influenced by functional programming principles.
 It can be done in JavaScript, but a lot of people come from an object-oriented background and have difficulties to adopt functional programming principles in the first place.
 In Redux your state is immutable.
 Instead of mutating your state you always return a new state.
 You don't depend on mutations of object references.

 Additionally Redux embraces the usage of pure functions.
 A function gets an input, returns an output and does not have other dependencies but pure functions.
 You can be sure that you will always get the same output when the input stays the same.
-Both principles, immutability and pure functions, enable you to avoid side effects.
+Both principles, immutability and pure functions, enable you to avoid side effects. (der absatz sollte deutlicher und kürzer sein: Pure fn produces always the same output with the same input and doens't have any side-effects oder so)

 MobX is influenced by object-oriented programming, but also by reactive programming.
 One can declare data as observable and it embraces to mutate the data directly.
 The data can have plain setters and getters, but the observable makes it possible to retrieve updates once the data changed.

 In Redux it would need the following lines of code to add a new user to the global state.
-You can see how we make use of the ES6 object spread operator to return a new state object.
+You can see how we make use of the ES6 object spread operator (object spread war nicht ES6, sondern nur Array spread, object spread ist noch nicht im Standard) to return a new state object.

 ```javascript
 // global state